jootnet/JootM2/README.md

 ## How To Run
 Just double click ***index.html*** to open it

-## Affirm
+> [!WARNING]
-The resource files used in the project are all from the Internet.
+> The resource files used in the project are all from the Internet.
 If there is any infringement, please contact me to delete it.